Kaveh Akbar: Martyr!

 The title takes after the capital of the Persian Achaemenid Empire, but it is an autobiography presented as a graphic novel written and drawn by the author!
 The two volumes of Persepolis chronicles the life of Marjane Satrapi growing up in Tehran witnessing the downfall of the Shah and the Islamic Revolution, living through the Iran-Iraq War, her high school years in Vienna, and her university life back in Tehran under the Islamic regime.

 Persepolis is a memoir, a historical record, a political statement, but also an extraordinarily creative reading experience.
-I had not realized that comics could be this powerful!
+Being a newbie to the genre, I had not realized that graphic novels could be this powerful!
 It is an honest account of a life and a nation, and I admire how it sends out a strong message of how crucial it is to educate oneself to attain freedom, especially the freedom of the mind.

 She expounds these thoughts in a later interview with Emma Watson, “I have lived in a dictatorship.
 There was a ban on everything!
 Was I less free in my mind?
 No, I wasn’t.
 Did I become a stupid person?
 No, I didn’t.
 Because no matter how much they looked at me, they could not get into my mind.
 That belongs to me.
 And that is under my control if I decide it is.
 And I can only decide that if I train it.
 If you don’t use it, it shrinks, and if you use it, it grows.
 So it is up to us.”